Healthy Homes Assessment Whakatu

 Home Assessments Whakatu for Rental Properties

-There are numerous things to be able to examine when conducting the house evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
-The most common are:
+There are many things to check during an home review to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
+There are a few examples:

-The consequences of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of an Tenancy services ruling can be extremely costly for property managers and landlords.
-For expert guidance, contact us today to book your rental properties house assessment.
+The repercussions of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of a tenancy solutions ruling can be extremely costly for property managers and landlords.
+For professional assistance, get in touch today to book your rental property house assessment.

 home assessments for rental properties